vitalif/vitastor/docs/config/common.en.md

 ## etcd_address

 - Type: string or array of strings
+- Can be changed online: yes

 etcd connection endpoint(s).
 Multiple endpoints may be delimited by "," or specified in a JSON array `["10.0.115.10:2379/v3","10.0.115.11:2379/v3"]`.
 Note that https is not supported for etcd connections yet.

+etcd connection endpoints can be changed online by updating global configuration in etcd itself - this allows to switch the cluster to new etcd addresses without downtime.

 ## etcd_prefix